 Pulse jet engines, or Pulsejets are a very simple family of internal combustion engine that have few or no moving parts.
 They were invented in the early 1900’s, and were cutting edge science until after WWII.
 Pulsejets got abandoned, many feel long before they even reached their prime.
 They went from being the main source of power for tens of thousands of cruise missiles, to nothing more than something that a skilled hobbyist could build in their garage and used to power planes in Jet Speed contests.
 Pulsejets have underwent a recent surge in popularity due to many unique properties, and their similarity to Pulse Detonation Engines, making them the perfect test platform for many supporting technologies and devices.

 There are two basic types of pulse jet engines, valved engines, and valveless engines.
 Both types operate on the same principles, and can run on a wide range of fuels, can be scaled to very small or very large sizes, and are surprisingly powerful for their simplicity.

-Animation showing a simplified flow visualization in a TP-180 Valveless Pulse jet Blue represents cold air being drawn into the engine, through the intake and the tail, forming the tail ‘cold air piston’ Green represents the mixing of fuel with air, and Red represents combustion and super heated gas.
+The video above is an animation showing a simplified flow visualization in a TP-180 Valveless Pulse jet.
+Blue represents cold air being drawn into the engine, through the intake and the tail, forming the tail ‘cold air piston’ Green represents the mixing of fuel with air, and Red represents combustion and super heated gas.
 Notice how some super heated gas always stays in the engine, to ignite each new fuel charge.
-May take several second to load before playing.

 Pulse jets cant run unless they are flying through the air at high speed.